ankush-0823/fake-profile-identification/README.md

-# fake-profile-identification This repository contains the Python code related to the project of the course "ITCS-6156 Machine Learning"
+# fake-profile-identification This repository contains the Python code related to the Random forest and SVM(Support vector machine)